-Maybe you have had a dog for a while and believe a crate will be more beneficial or you are crate-training your new puppy, or whether you are training to get your dog used to the crate or just to enable your dog to hang out in a crate, the best choice is always in a busy area in or near the home.
-This will enable your dog to see all the activities going on in the household and be included in the family.
+Maybe you have had a dog for a while and believe a crate will be more beneficial, or maybe you are still crate-training your new puppy.
+Maybe you are training your dog to feel comfortable with the crate, or maybe you just want your dog to relax in there.
+Whatever it is, the best choice is always in a busy area in or near the home.
+This will enable your dog to see all the activities going on in the household.
+It will make him or her feel included in the family.
 Hiding the crate away in a basement or laundry room, for instance, is completely unfair, as your dog will be excluded from all activities carried out in the home.